theothermattm/random-content-generator/README.md

 # Random Content Generator

 Node.js [Express](http://expressjs.com/) application which generates a random amount of content as HTML.
-This app was create out of an need for a quick HTTP service to generate a specified amount of content for network throughput testing.
+This app was created out of a need for a quick HTTP service to generate a specified amount of content for network throughput testing.

 Or, it might not be useful at all.
 You decide!
 Really, it was a good way to start learning Node.js development.